eng470-s23/copyeng470demosite/white-paper.md

 ## Project Continuation and Long-Term Impact

 This project will not be continued after this class.
-Hopefully the content of this project will hold a lsting impact on audiences to adot progressive practices regarding the encouragement of student activism.
+However if more information is discovered or more student movements have created notable impact on the University's standing with activism, I encourgae scholars or other audiences to use my findings as a resource.
+I hope that the content of this project will hold a lasting impact on audiences to adopt progressive practices regarding the encouragement of student activism.

 # Appendix 1: Bibliography